Spain–Venezuela relations: Post independence

 On 26 January 2019, in the context of the Venezuelan presidential crisis, the Spanish premier Pedro Sánchez asked Nicolás Maduro for the calling of an election within a 8-day deadline.
 Shall Maduro not do it, Sánchez announced that the Spanish Government would recognise Juan Guaidó as the (Venezuelan) President.
 In January 2019, Spain was so the first leading EU country to recognize Venezuelan opposition leader Juan Guaido as interim president.

 Bilateral agreements

 Over the years, several agreements and treaties have been signed by both nations such as a Treaty of Commerce and Navigation (1882); Air Transportation Agreement (1972); Technical Cooperation Agreement (1974); Cultural Cooperation Agreement (1976); Extradition Treaty (1990); Agreement on Visa Suppression (1995) and an Agreement to avoid Double-Taxation (2008).

 Transportation

 There are direct flights between Spain and Venezuela through the following airlines: Air Europa and Iberia.

 Trade

-In 2019, trade between Spain and Venezuela totaled €993 million Euros.
+In 2019, trade between Spain and Venezuela totaled €993 millions.
 Spanish exports to Venezuela include: food, automobile parts and electronic equipment.
 Venezuelan exports to Spain include: oil, fish, aluminum, chemical based products, iron and cacao.
 Spanish multinational companies such as Banco Bilbao Vizcaya Argentaria, Mapfre and Zara operate in Venezuela.